Paramesh-Mandapaka/Sales-Analysis-Excel-Report/README.md

 It empowers management with **data-driven insights** for future planning, marketing, and strategic investment.
 Sales are geographically concentrated.
 Expanding to central and eastern U.S. markets could boost overall revenue.

+For further insights **download Sales Dashboard.xlsx** and apply filters for more insights.

 ---